 Also, remember that OSHA standard?

-It’s just 50 micrograms per m³ of air.
+It’s just 50 micrograms per m³ (cubic meter) of air.

 While many companies are motivated by avoiding fines for silica dust violations, individuals need to understand the risks of silicosis.
 Pros with power cutters put themselves at risk when they dry-cut everything in sight with no PPE or dust collection.
 They might be headed for an unpleasant and possibly early retirement.